ROCm/rocm-install-on-linux/docs/install/3rd-party/ray-install.rst

 .. _install-rocm-ray-bare-metal:

-Install Ray on bare metal or a custom container
+Install Ray on bare-metal or a custom container
 --------------------------------------------------------------------------------------

 Follow these steps if you prefer to install ROCm manually on your host system or in a custom container.